jean-pierreBoth/annembed/README.md

 ## Docs

-To build the doc with latex use : cargo rustdoc -- --html-in-header katex.html
+To build the doc with latex set in your environment set RUSTDOCFLAGS=--html-in-header katex-header.html and run cargo rustdoc -- --html-in-header katex.html

 ## References